kunWangkun/d2SBin/README.md

 	-r, --order: The order of markov model(0,1,2,3,k-2)
 	-o,  --output: The output path of d2SBin results

-### 2. Input: The output of existing contig-binning tools.
+### 2. Input: The output of existing contig-binning tools
 The current output of contig-binning have the following two formats:
 - Format1: fasta files with contigs sequence from the same bins.
 For example, *MaxBin.out.001.fasta*